srecon/datamesh/README.md

 According to the ```self-service data platform``` principle, the approch is to utilize the PostgreSQL logical replication technichs for replicating data from the source to the target.

 1. Project ```postgresqlcdp``` is my sandbox to study the PostgreSQL CDP mechanism.
-2. Project ```pgEasyReplication-fork``` is a forked project, already implemented the basic of the PostgreSQL CDC.
+2. Project ```pgEasyReplication-fork``` is a forked project, already implemented the basics of the PostgreSQL CDC.
 With this project you can get all the DML events in JSON format.
-THe projet is avaiable here https://github.com/davyam/pgEasyReplication
+The projet is avaiable here https://github.com/davyam/pgEasyReplication

 Steps: